 Finding that “make-believe” tooth fairy balance

 I reached out to Joanna Faber and Julie King, co-authors of How To Talk So Little Kids Will Listen and the forthcoming How To Talk When Kids Won't Listen.
 I asked for their advice on how to discuss all things tooth fairy, and how to deal with any fairy fallout.

 “The conflict for parents is that they want their children to enjoy a childhood full of magic and wonder,” says Faber.
 “At the same time, some of us feel a little uneasy about lying to our children.
 Especially when our kids are directly asking us for information about the world they live in.
 Happily, there is a middle ground where everyone gets to have their cake and eat it, too.”

 The middle ground Faber speaks of, is one where everything doesn’t have to be taken so, well, literally: “Kids can experience the joy of imagination without believing that it is literally true.
 Ask any kid who has ever had a pretend tea party with their stuffed animals, or has spent the afternoon jumping over rivers of lava in the living room.
 They know there isn’t any real tea in those cups, and the living room is reassuringly lava-free.
 But that doesn’t take away from the fun.
 In fact, the pretending is part of the fun.”

-Faber suggests keeping the whole thing playful, and talking about the tooth fairy in such a way that your child understands that you are pretending, if that’s important to you.
-It’s absolutely OK if your kid knows the tooth fairy is actually just mom in her robe sneaking in at midnight to jam $5 under their pillow.
+Keep the whole thing playful, Faber suggests, and talk about the tooth fairy in such a way that your child understands that you are pretending, if that’s important to you.
+It’s absolutely OK if your kid knows the tooth fairy is actually just mom in her robe sneaking in at midnight to jam a little cash under their pillow.
 Again, the fun is in the fantasy.